Federal Drinking Water Standards – Keeping Water Safe

 Emerging Contaminants of Concern

-“The State of New Hampshire didn’t want to wait for the government to come up acceptable levels for these contaminants,” says Guercia, pointing out that Secondwind spent over three years conducting pilot studies on testing and treating PFOA and related contaminants.
+“The State of New Hampshire didn’t want to wait for the government to come up acceptable levels for these contaminants,” says Guercia, pointing out that Secondwind spent over three years conducting pilot studies on testing and treating PFAS and related contaminants.
 “I’m pleased to say that using reverse osmosis and carbon systems, we have designed a whole house water system that can provide non-detectable levels of these contaminants,” he adds.